JuneOrg2020/study-player/README.md

 # StudyPlayerByReact
-This App is a player used for learning English as such as TOEIC.
+This App is a player used for learning English such as TOEIC.